The Danger of Silence & the Struggle to Control the Narrative: Why we need smart conversations about ugly things

 Finally, interviews with controversial guests give viewers a chance to understand how conspiracy theorists, theories, and radicalization work.
 It’s not only fascinating for those who think differently, but it gives you the ability to know where they’re coming from.
 You can gain insights into what arguments they make, how they become convinced of these ideas, and why they may be open to them or seeking alternative answers.
 You can use this information to have a real, genuine conversation with those closest to you who may think similarly to the guests.
 And we’ve all seen how many of their supporters use the same reasoning and “proof.”

 Radicalization Depends on Silence

 Abusive husbands frequently isolate their spouses.
-Cults isolate their members from the rest of society.
+Cults separate their members from the rest of society.
 Racist, conspiracy theorist groups, and survivalists operate outside regular communication circles.
-Isolation allows movement leaders to control the messages their followers hear, avoid judgement, and prevent anyone from speaking up.
+Isolation allows movement leaders to control their followers’ messages, avoid judgment, and prevent anyone from speaking up.
 The group socially polices dissent.

 When we stay silent and avoid “platforming” these groups, we play right into their hands.
-Even worse, by clearly labelling someone as “other,” the “dark” groups use these instances to show other members how they’re vilified “for being themselves” and for “feeling the way they do.”
+Even worse, by clearly labelling someone as “other,” the “dark” groups use these instances to show their members how they’re vilified for being themselves and feeling the way they do.